rehive/docs/source/includes/_authentication.md

         ],
         "permissions": [],
         "date_joined": 1509539800952,
-        "switches": []
+        "settings": {
+            "allow_transactions": true,
+            "allow_debit_transactions": true,
+            "allow_credit_transactions": true
+        }
     }
 }
 ```

 Register a company owner with the details specified.
 A successful registration
 will create a company, return the user's details and a token that can be used
 for subsequent requests.

 #### Endpoint